steveshogren/blog-source/source/_posts/2015-03-14-pattern-matching-case-study.markdown

     | MovementType.Undefined, _ | _, ApplyToParty.Undefined -> PositionType.Undefined
 ```

-If we add a new status to either of these, we will get a compiler
+If we add a new status to any of these, we will get a compiler warning
-warning in every place letting us know.
-If that alone was the win,
+in every place letting us know.
+If that alone was the win, we'd be
-we'd be still be ahead by a lot.
-The domain is so clear here, I can
+still be ahead by a lot.
+The domain is so clear here, I can print this
-print this code out and hand it to my BA to ensure the logic is
+code out and hand it to my BA to ensure the logic is correct.
-correct.

 Next though, this got me thinking.
 Why does this set of three enums
 have to be calculated?
 Why are they even separate?
 Ah, of course,